 In February 2005, we agreed with Cree on a framework for purchases of SiC crystals for 2005.
 The Company is obligated to purchase a minimum quantity of usable material on a quarterly basis if Cree meets certain minimum quality levels.
 For each quarter during 2005, the Company has committed to purchase a minimum of approximately \$2,050,000 of raw material, assuming the quality of material is consistent with that received in 2004.
-We expect to purchase approximately \$3.1 and \$3.6 million from Cree during the three months ended September 30 and December 31, 2005, respectively.
+We expect to purchase approximately \$3.6 million from Cree during each of the three months ending December 31, 2005 and March 31, 2006.